 For many employees, time and money are two key factors preventing them from trying treatments like reflexology.
 Employers need to raise awareness about stress, and bring treatments like reflexology into the workplace.
 This will have a significant impact on stress-related illness.
 The costs to the company are minimal and are more than paid back in benefits such as:

 • Less sickness and absenteeism.

-• Improved creativity and planning.
+• Greater productivity and improved creativity and planning.

 • Better decision-making under pressure.